Get to know us on:

 HaF Bulk Material Handling Equipment Manufacturer

-One of the biggest advantages of utilizing turnkey service is that the customer is able to purchase a system and sit back and wait for the finished project.
+One of the biggest advantages of utilizing turnkey manufacturing service is that the customer is able to purchase a system and sit back and wait for the finished project.
 When the full scope of the project is complete, the customer can turn the keys and start-up that system.
 It is important to choose vendors with experience in this type of service so that a successful finished project and a smooth transition can be achieved.

 Choosing an experienced turnkey partner gives customers the ability to go into a project with a high level of confidence.
 The risks of system responsibility are mitigated as experienced partners know what to expect and how to effectively deliver a complete system.

-ADVANTAGES AND DISADVANTAGES OF TURNKEY PROJECTS
+TURNKEY PROJECT ADVANTAGES AND DISADVANTAGES

 The advantages outweigh the disadvantages of turnkey; however, it is important to be aware of the cons that are involved.
 The main concern with turnkey projects is establishing communication.
 It is vital to the success of the project that both the customer and the vendor are clear on expectations.
 Customers can feel removed and uninformed of the status of the project if the vendor is not staying in contact with them.
 There can also be hesitations from the customer that there will be additional charges if the turnkey vendor experiences unexpected work that needs to be added to the project.